 It's time to take a moment and thank the team that helps keep Indian Trail functioning at its highest level every day.

-National Public Works Week will be celebrated across the country from May 17 to 23.
-In recognition of that, the Town of Indian Trail is taking the time to thank the men and women of its Public Works Department.
-The team is responsible for keeping the Town’s infrastructure in working order each day - maintaining the Town’s buildings and grounds as well as streets, sidewalks, Indian Trail’s three parks and much more.
-The Public Works Department also is responsible for most stormwater repairs, the Town’s solid waste and recycling contract and other tasks.
+National Public Works Week will be celebrated across the country from May 16 - 22.
+In recognition, the Town of Indian Trail is taking the time to thank the men and women of its Public Works Department.
+The team is responsible for keeping the Town's infrastructure in working order each day - maintaining the Town's buildings and grounds as well as streets, sidewalks, Indian Trail's three parks and much more.
+The Public Works Department also is responsible for most stormwater repairs, the Town's solid waste and recycling contract and other tasks.

 "Indian Trail has an incredible Public Works team that helps maintain the infrastructure of a town of more than 40,000 people.
 National Public Works Week provides the opportunity for the community to get to know our team and all they do each and every day for our citizens," said Adam McLamb, Director of Public Works.
-“So if you see them out in your neighborhood, be sure to stop and say hello.”
+“So, if you see them out in one of the parks or in your neighborhood, be sure to stop and say hello.”

-For more information on National Public Works Week, visit https://npww.apwa.net/NPWW/Resources.aspx?Event_Tabs=1#Event_Tabs.
+For more information about National Public Works Week, visit https://npww.apwa.net/.